-This house was one of a group of cottages built by the Southern California Edison Company to house employees in 1919 when the Newhall substation was opened.
-It was moved west of Saugus in 1925 when the “new” substation was completed and five other homes were built of identical design.
+The Southern California Edison Company built a group of cottages for its employees in 1919 when the Newhall substation opened.
+They were moved west of Saugus in 1925 when the “new” substation was completed and five other homes were built of identical design.

-Architecturally significant, not only for their Swiss-Germanic Style, but for being unmodified, this single family residence has a shingled, gabled roof, clapboard siding, and hardwood floors.
+Architecturally significant, not only for their Swiss-Germanic Style, but for being unmodified, this single family residence has a gabled roof, clapboard siding, and hardwood floors.